 - 1. Longitudinal analysis of data regarding job applicants, gathered pursuant to Plan Component 10, to identify whether, over multiple job searches, a monitored group is disproportionately failing to move from the initial applicant pool to the qualified applicant pool; - 2.
 Analysis of data regarding potential job applicants, to the extent provided by the State Chancellor, which may indicate significant underrepresentation of a monitored group; - 3.
-Analysis pursuant to section 53003(c)(7) to determine whether the group is significantly underrepresented: - 4.
-Employee demographic analysis of departments provided by Human Resources annually in alignment with Program Review deadlines; - 5.
-Employee demographic analysis of all programs will be researched and developed through the Districtwide EEO Advisory Committee; and - 6.
+Analysis pursuant to section 53003(c)(7) to determine whether the group is significantly underrepresented; - 4.
+Employee demographic analysis of all programs and departments provided by HR annually in alignment with Program Review deadlines; and - 5.
 Analysis of data collected from individual applicants and employees throughout the employment process about the process itself.

-Where the above-described review identifies that a monitored group's significant underrepresentation may result from non-job-related factors in the employment process, additional measures designed shall be implemented to address the specific area of concern.
+Where the above-described review identifies that a monitored group's significant underrepresentation may result from non-job-related factors in the employment process, the District shall implement additional measures designed to address the specific area of concern.
 These additional measures shall include the following:

-- 1. Review its recruitment procedures and identify and implement any additional measures which might reasonably be expected to attract candidates from the significantly underrepresented group. - 2.
-Consistently update faculty job postings and classified and management job descriptions in each department's Program/Unit Reviews to reflect the inclusion of underrepresented staffing needs. - 3.
+- 1. Review its recruitment procedures and identify and implement any additional measures which might reasonably be expected to attract candidates from the significantly underrepresented group. - Consistently update faculty job postings and classified and management job descriptions in each department's Program/Unit Reviews to reflect the inclusion of underrepresented staffing needs. - 3.
 Consider various other means of reducing the significant underrepresentation which do not involve taking monitored group status into account and implement any such techniques which are determined to be feasible and potentially effective.
 This includes developing networks between the District, the Colleges, community agencies, universities, and potential hires.
 Network means may include but are not limited to training, workshops, panel discussions, and expanding upon Bakersfield College's Aspire Fellowship model.